ehsanirani/PedestFlow/README.md

 ## About the model

-This code tries to simulate a pedestrian flow in two crossing streets, as explained [here](https://gist.github.com/meiemari/b20406e05eb2aed6367361f85d552802​​​).
+This code tries to simulate a pedestrian flow in two crossing streets.

 ## Equations of motion